Alexia Putellas: 2009–13: Youth success

-The following year, Putellas carried on experiencing success with Spain's U-19 team.
-She competed in the 2012 UEFA Women's Under-19 Championship, playing as an attacker and captaining the Spanish team.
-She said that she did not find captaining to weigh on her, but the opposite, that it gave her a boost in tough moments.
-Putellas scored in Spain's second match of the group stage in a 4–0 win against England.
-After finishing on top of their group, Spain played in the semifinal against Portugal, where Putellas assisted Raquel Pinel's game-winning goal.
-Spain advanced to the final, where Putellas started and captained the match but was taken off in the 83rd minute as Spain were defeated by Sweden in the second period of overtime.
-Though the tournament took place less than a month after Putellas' father died, she has said she had no hesitation deciding to go, saying that football was both her escape and her connection to him.
+The following year, Putellas moved into Spain's under-19 team.
+She competed in the 2012 UEFA Women's Under-19 Championship, playing as an attacker and captaining the Spanish team: she said that rather than find captaining to weigh on her, she instead felt that it gave her a boost in tough moments.
+Though the tournament took place less than a month after Putellas' father died, she has said she had no hesitation deciding to go, adding that football was both her escape and her connection to him.
+She scored in Spain's second match of the group stage in a 4–0 win against England.
+After finishing top of their group, Spain played in the semi-final against Portugal, where Putellas assisted Raquel Pinel's match-winning goal.
+Spain advanced to the final, where Putellas started and captained the match but was taken off in the 83rd minute as Spain were defeated by Sweden in the second period of extra time.

-The 2012 UEFA Women's U-19 Championship would be Putellas' last for Spain's youth national teams.
-In the second round of qualifying for the 2013 UEFA Women's Under-19 Championship, Spain were placed in a group with Germany, the Czech Republic and Greece.
-She captained Spain in the group, scoring twice in three matches, but they finished third in the qualification table with one win and two losses, failing to progress.
+The 2012 UEFA Women's U-19 Championship was Putellas' last tournament for Spain's youth national teams.
+In the second round of qualifying for the 2013 UEFA Women's Under-19 Championship, Spain were placed in group 6 with Germany, the Czech Republic and Greece.
 Despite the high-ranking opposition, Putellas had gone into the group confident, comparing her side's gameplay to that of the Spain men's senior team and saying they would "defend the shirt to the death".
-With Putellas and nearly two-thirds of the under-19 team aging out of the bracket in 2013 and 2014, and having not qualified for any major tournament for those years, it was said to be the end of an era for what was seen as a dominant period for Spain's youth women's teams.
+She captained Spain in the group and scored twice in their three matches, but they finished third with one win and two losses, and failed to qualify.
+With Putellas and nearly two-thirds of the under-19 team aging out of the bracket in 2013 and 2014, and the group failing to qualify to contest any major tournament for those years, Marca said it was the end of an era for what had been a dominant period for La Rojita, Spain's youth women's teams.